dawn-infra-labs/dawn-secure-transport/PROTOCOLS.md

 ---

-## 3.5 Hysteria2
+## 3.6 TUIC v5

 ### Description
-Hysteria2 is a QUIC‑based protocol optimized for **anti‑throttling** and high‑latency networks.
+TUIC v5 is a QUIC‑based protocol optimized for **high throughput and anti‑throttling**.

 ### Strengths
 - excellent throughput